 - Certification of Penn's main academic campus as a Level II Arboretum and the adoption of LEED Silver minimum standards;

-- 28% waste diversion rate due to innovative purchasing and diversion strategies;
+- Over 20% waste diversion rate due to innovative purchasing and diversion strategies;

 - Recognition of individuals and teams across Penn who develop innovative ideas to improve purchasing sustainability;

-- Continued engagement and education of the campus community through social media, newsletters, campaigns, and affinity groups.
+- Continued engagement and education of the campus community through social media, newsletters, Climate Week and Earth Week campaigns, and affinity groups.

 Penn’s CSAP 3.0 goals will test the ingenuity of the campus community as we continue to reduce our ecological footprint while prioritizing environmental health and resiliency.
 The focus is on Penn’s 100x42 carbon neutrality pledge—an ambition worthy of Penn’s commitment, and feasible given the University’s resources and expertise.

 The CSAP 3.0 will translate Penn's ambitions into action and our shared values into accomplishments.

 If you are interested in joining one of our seven Environmental Sustainability Advisory Committee (ESAC) Subcommittees, please contact us at email@example.com.